0wain/filament-chunked-file-uploads/README.md

 2. Import the package inside your Filament Resouce with `use OwainJones74\FilamentFileUploadChunked\Forms\Components\FileUploadChunked;`
 3. Replace the built in file upload with the `FileUploadChunked` class.

+## Docs
+The only additional chained methed you can add when defining this component in your schema is `->chunkSize(int|closure)`.
+This will allow you to set the chunk size in bytes.
+The default is 50MB.

 ## Things that don't work
 - The file name is not preserved, it becomes a hash.
 It shows in the UI as the original file name, but once the form is submitted/saved, it shows as the hash.
 - Only a single file is allowed to be uploaded for each UI component.